edwardcallahan/conductr-ansible/README.md

 **This version of ConductR Ansible is compatible with ConductR's Master branch, currently 2.1.x.**
 For previous versions, use the corresponding branch, i.e. Conductr-Ansible 2.0.x branch for use with ConductR 2.0.x.

-There are two sets of cluster building plays: a simple cluster suitable for multi-node testing of clusters up to 6 or 9 nodes. and a private agent topology more suitable for larger clusters.
-For both there is a `create network` and `build cluster` play.
+There are two sets of cluster building plays: an all-public cluster suitable for multi-node testing of small clusters, and a private agent topology more suitable for larger, production clusters.
+ The all-public nodes topology, `create-network-ec2.yml` and `build-cluster-ec2.yml`, is recommended for those trying ConductR who want the simplest multi-node cluster possible.
+In this mode, all nodes will be assigned a public ip address and configured with all cluster roles.

+For both topologies there is a `create network` and `build cluster` play.
- The `create network` plays create a new VPC, subnets, etc and populates a variables file that is used as input to the `build cluster` play.
+ The optional `create network` plays create a new VPC, subnets, etc and populates a variables file that is used as input to the `build cluster` play.
- The `create network` plays are optional.
-You can manually populate the variables file using existing network information.
+ If you do not use the `create network` plays, y    ou can manually populate the variables file using existing network information.
 In such cases, be certain to note the security group and other network preparations.

 These plays assume that you have registered with [Lightbend.com](https://www.lightbend.com/platform/enterprise-suite/get-started-options)